lovell/64/README.md

 When compared with Base64 encoding/decoding via Node's Buffer object, expected peformance gains are up to ~6x depending on length.

+Due to the cost of making a shared library call, it is less suitable for very short Buffers, typically those less than ~300 bytes when encoding and less than ~150 bytes when decoding.

 Pre-compiled binaries are provided for the most common platforms.

 ## Requirements